sinaatalay/Ionizer/README.md

 # Ionizer [![License](https://img.shields.io/github/license/sinaatalay/Ionizer.svg)](https://github.com/sinaatalay/Ionizer/blob/main/LICENSE)
 An ion thruster simulation tool.
 It's a work in progress.
 Please come to revisit later.

+It's a tricky simulation because the applicability of the continuum assumption is questionable since the operating pressures are pretty low.
+Therefore, the molecular theory has to be employed.

+**Ionizer** is being written in C++, and its goal is to solve the 3D Poisson's equation to calculate the electrostatic field inside the thruster and move the ions accordingly with the well-established molecular approach, PIC-DSMC.

-Currently, **Ionizer** solves 3D [Poisson's equation](https://en.wikipedia.org/wiki/Poisson%27s_equation) for the potential field, and this is how it looks:
+Currently, it solves 3D [Poisson's equation](https://en.wikipedia.org/wiki/Poisson%27s_equation) for the potential field, which is how it looks:

 <p align="center">
   <img src="https://github.com/sinaatalay/Ionizer/blob/main/figures/preview.png?raw=true">